nightbot/docs/commands/variables/countup.md

 > $(countup `date/time`)

-`date/time` is the specific date/time you wish to count up to.
-It can accept variants of dates, but you will find it works best with dates in the format: Month Day Year HH/MM/SS AM/PM TZ
+`date/time` is the specific date/time you wish to count up to

+It can accept variants of dates, but it works best with dates in the format: `Month Day Year HH/MM/SS AM/PM TZ`

 #### Example Usage